MicrosoftDocs/sql-docs/docs/reporting-services/report-server-sharepoint/backup-and-restore-reporting-services-sharepoint-service-applications.md

 3. Verify if you service application uses an UEA or Windows authentication for database access.
 If it does, make a note of the credentials so you can use them to configure the service application after it is restored.

-### Backup the encryption keys using SharePoint Central Administration
+### Back up the encryption keys using SharePoint Central Administration

 For information on backing up the [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] encryption keys, see the “Encryption Keys” section of [Manage a Reporting Services SharePoint Service Application](../../reporting-services/report-server-sharepoint/manage-a-reporting-services-sharepoint-service-application.md).

-### Backup the service application using SharePoint Central Administration
+### Back up the service application using SharePoint Central Administration

 To back up the Service Application, complete the following steps: